ajeet44r/PYTHON-PROJECT-FOR-DATA-ANALYSIS/README.md

 >df.info() - it will give all information that how many rows and
              columns and also gives the detailed about the columns

->DATA CLEANING - removes null values , renames the columns name
+>DATA CLEANING - removes null values , renames the columns name .
-                 df.drop() ,to delete the columns which contains null values pd.isnull(df) -to check the null values
+                 df.drop() - to delete the columns which contains null values . pd.isnull(df) -to check the null values . pd.isnull(df).sum() it will give the sum of null values in every columns .
-                 pd.isnull(df).sum() it will give the sum of null values in every columns
+                 df.dropna() to remove null values .
-                 df.dropna() to remove null values
+                 df['columnname'] = df['columnname'].astype('int') to change the datatype of the columns .
-                 df['columnname'] = df['columnname'].astype('int') to change the datatype of the column df['columnname'].dtypes
+                 df['columnname'].dtypes .
-                 df.columns
+                 df.columns .
-                 df.rename(columns={'previous colname':'newcolname'})
+                 df.rename(columns={'previous colname':'newcolname'}) .
-                 df.describe()- description of the data
+                 df.describe()- description of the data .

 >EDA -then exploratory data analysis on different values and columns